Biofuels in Virginia

 Source: International Renewable Energy Agency (IRENA), Biojet Fuels (Figure 1)

-Thanks to widespread use of cooking oil to make french fries and hamburgers in restaurants, biodiesel is far more available than hypothetical alternatives.
+Thanks to widespread use of cooking oil to make French fries and hamburgers in restaurants, biodiesel is far more available than hypothetical alternatives.
 As a result of demand, theft of grease and oil from the storage drums behind restaurants is a common problem for biodiesel companies.

 Thieves used crowbars to open containers behind restaurants and siphon out the now-valuable "waste."
 Darton Enterprises in Waverly lost thousands of dollars in used oil to thieves in early 2023.
-The owner of the company complained:26
+The owner of the company complained:27

 They've become bold...
 The video that we recently obtained just a couple days ago shows them doing it in broad daylight, at 7:40 a.m. in the morning.
 They don't seem to be bothered in the least nor hurrying...”

 By 2030, 10% of jet fuel is predicted to be Sustainable Aviation Gas.
 Green hydrogen may be a fuel for the future, but new engines will need to be designed and manufactured before hydrogen will become practical.
-As described in one 2023 news story:27
+As described in one 2023 news story:28

 ...when airlines talk about burning cleaner fuel, right now, they're effectively talking about the contents of a padlocked dumpster kept behind a Buffalo Wild Wings sports bar.